Tomorrow (Paul McCartney song)

-"Tomorrow" is a song by the British–American band Wings from their debut album Wild Life, released in December 1971.
+"Tomorrow" is a song by the British band Wings from their debut album Wild Life, released in December 1971.
 It was written by band members Paul McCartney and Linda McCartney.
 In 1976, American singer David Cassidy had a hit with his cover version of the song.

 Composition and recording

 Paul McCartney had taped a demo of "Tomorrow" before he and Linda began recording their album Ram in New York City in late 1970.
 The song is a piano ballad and ends with a gospel-style coda, which is played at a slower tempo than the main portion.
 The composition is in the key of D major.
 According to author Robert Rodriguez, McCartney's lyrics "[extol] optimism in the face of yesterday's sorrows", while Tom Doyle likens the song to a sequel to "Yesterday", as McCartney reveals his insecurity and "plead[s] with his lover not to let him down".

 Wings recorded the basic track for the song between 25 and 27 July 1971 at Abbey Road Studios in London.
 Overdubs on this and other songs from the band's debut album took place in August.
 According to drummer Denny Seiwell's recollection, McCartney played piano on the basic track and Denny Laine played bass; he says Linda might also have played some piano.